thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 This can still be a person who is interested in your online post, at the same time also a super hacker of household cameras.
 And a stalker.
 And a pranker.
 An owner of too much free time.
 A sadistic comedian. *My* type of comedy, but not one in which I'm a character.
-Everytime you added on one such description, you know the probability for such explanation is getting more and more improbable.
+Everytime you added on one such description, you know the explanation is getting more and more improbable.
 How much time and efforts and planning for a person to pull off such pranks?

 Still, what is the probability for the other explanation: such a god exist?
 It can be very small or very large.
-Maybe even 100%.
+Maybe even 100%, you are a believer.
+You said it yourself online.

+Still, you don't like the God explanation at this very moment, so you'll push the prankster's explanation.
+The person still sound very confident.
+Their bag of tricks aren't running out?
+This is an adversarial game overwhelmingly in my favor.
+Very improbable.
+What am I missing?

 You turned off your house cams, opened your laptop and carefully re-read your blog post.
 *Think* - you thought.